openmcp-project/metrics-operator/README.md

 ### Migration from Legacy Configuration

-**Important**: The old method of using hardcoded secret names (such as `co-dynatrace-credentials`) has been deprecated and removed.
+**Important**: The old method of using hardcoded secret names (such as `dynatrace-credentials`) has been deprecated and removed.
 You must now use DataSink resources to configure your metrics destinations.

 To migrate:
 1. Create a DataSink resource pointing to your existing authentication secret